Five Inspirational Winter Olympic Moments

 In 1988, US speedskater Dan Jansen took some disastrous falls in the winter games shortly after the death of his sister.
 But then, in 1994, Jansen made an improbable comeback and claimed the gold in the 1,000 meter race, taking a victory lap with his baby girl in one of the most inspirational moments of the Lillehammer games.

 At the 1998 games in Nagano, Japan, Hermann Maier took one of the most devastating looking falls in Olympic skiing history.
 So what did he do?
 Well, whereas mere mortals would likely have curled up into a ball and cried for days, Maier simply got up, walked away, and won a couple gold medals two days later.
 The bottom line is that Hermann Maier is either a mutant or a cyborg.

 Michael Edwards, aka Eddie the Eagle, is famous for exactly three things: having an awesome nickname, being the first and only downhill ski jumper to come out of Britain, and really sucking at it.
 That didn’t stop the Eagle, a plasterer by trade, from capturing the hearts of people watching the Calgary games around the world despite finishing last in every event in which he participated.
 Perhaps the lesson here is that you do get points for trying.
 Just not very many.

 YES!!!
 Of course we do, and of course we’re going to put this in the top spot.
-It was 30 years ago that a bunch of college kids stunned the greatest hockey dynasty in history in the mountains of Lake Placid, New York.
+In 1980 a bunch of college kids stunned the greatest hockey dynasty in history in the mountains of Lake Placid, New York.
 This clip speaks for itself.

 Chills, man.
 Chills.